yarntime/yarntime.github.io/_posts/2019-04-14-some-information.md

 1. Derivative-free optimization: a review of algorithms and comparison of software implementations

 2. Using genetic algorithm-back propagation neural network prediction and finite-element model simulation to optimize the process of multiple-step incremental air-bending forming of sheet metal

+3. Training Feedforward Neural Networks Using Genetic Algorithms

+4. G-Prop-III: Global Optimization of Multilayer Perceptrons using an Evolutionary Algorithm